scalameta/metals/docs/editors/vscode.md

 opened, which includes `*.sbt`, `*.scala` and `*.sc` file, or a standard Scala directory structure `src/main/scala` is detected.

-It is also possible to opt in to install pre-release version and try out the latest cutting edge features from Metals server.
+It is also possible to opt in to install the pre-release version and try out the latest cutting edge features from Metals server.
 Except new features, pre-release eversion also includes many bugfixes.
 It's encouraged to use them with [SNAPSHOT](#SNAPSHOT) releases of Metals server.
 Using pre-release version may result in less stable experience and it is not indented for beginners.
 Pre-release version follow `major.minor.PATCH` versioning.